1. Standard of reporting

 When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.
 If the editor or the publisher learns from a third party that a published work contains a significant error, it is the obligation of the author to promptly retract or correct the paper or provide evidence to the editor of the correctness of the original paper.

-Opinions expressed in articles published in the ASEAN Journal on Hospitality and Tourism are those of the author(s) and do not necessarily represent opinions of the Bandung Institute of Technology (ITB).
-The ASEAN Journal on Hospitality and Tourism does not guarantee the appropriateness for any purpose of any method, product, process, or device described or identified in an article.
-Trade names, when used, are only for identification and do not constitute an endorsement by Asean Journal on Hospitality and Tourism.
+Opinions expressed in articles published in the Journal of Virtual Art and Design are those of the author(s) and do not necessarily represent the opinions of the Bandung Institute of Technology (ITB).
+The Journal of Virtual Art and Design does not guarantee the appropriateness for any purpose of any method, product, process, or device described or identified in an article.
+Trade names, when used, are only for identification and do not constitute an endorsement by the Journal of Visual Art and Design.

 9. Manuscript Preparation

 Use the English language and the SI system (Système International d'Unités, often referred to as "International Units") for measurements and units.
-Manuscript in MS Word or PDF format (generated from MS Word) is to be submitted online through http://journal.itb.ac.id/.
+Manuscript in MS Word or PDF format (generated from MS Word) is to be submitted online through http://journals.itb.ac.id/index.php/jvad.
 The length of the manuscript is expected not to exceed 20 printed pages (single space) including abstract, figures, tables, and references.
-An abstract between 100 and 200 words describes the significance of the manuscript should be included.
+An abstract should be between 100 and 200 words that describe the significance of the manuscript.
 The authors should supply 5-10 keywords or phrases that characterize their manuscript.
 Use 11 pt Times New Roman fonts for the body of the text with 1.0 line spacing between lines.
-The references should be numbered consecutively in the order of their appearance and should be complete, including authors’ initials, the title of the paper, the date, page numbers, and the name of the sponsoring society.
+The references should be numbered consecutively in the order of their appearance and should be complete, including the authors’ initials, the title of the paper, the date, page numbers, and the name of the sponsoring society.
 Please compiles references as shown in the examples below.
 Figures are printed in black & white, while color figures are only available online.
 Adjust the size of figures and tables as they will appear.
-All figure captions should be legible, minimum 8 point type.
-For all equations, use either Microsoft Equation Editor or MathType add-on (equation using Office 2007 are not acceptable).
+All figure captions should be legible, minimum 8-point type.
+For all equations, use either Microsoft Equation Editor or MathType add-on.
 Equations are numbered consecutively in parenthesis, e.g. (1), and set at the right margin.

 Sutasurya, L.A. & Riyanto, B., Title of Paper, Name of Journal, 8(1), pp. 20-25, Dec.
 2005.
 (Journal)